What is the Queer Peer Mentoring Program?

 What is the Time Commitment?

 We ask our Mentors to participate in a training on a variety of topics prior to their first meeting with their Mentee.
-The training is dependent upon Mentor schedules.
-Mentors should expect to spend about 1-2 hours per week with their Mentee and also attend a Mentor group meeting every other week for the first half of the Fall semester.
+The training is scheduled for April 27.
+Mentors should expect to spend about 1-2 hours per week with their Mentee and also attend a Mentor group meeting every other week.

-Mentees should plan to spend a minimum of an hour each week with their Mentor, but are also encouraged to participate in additional events with other Mentees throughout the first half of the Fall semester.
-There are also opportunities for Mentees to continue receiving support from a Mentor or LGBT* Center staff after the first half of the semester.
+Mentees should plan to spend a minimum of an hour each week with their Mentor, but are also encouraged to participate in additional events with other Mentees.
+There are also opportunities for Mentees to receive support from GSS staff, too.

 How Do I Get Involved as a Mentor?

 Students who are interested in being a mentor should fill out an application.
-Prospective mentors will need to participate in an in-person or phone interview.
+Prospective mentors will need to participate in an in-person interview.

 How Do I Request a Mentor?

-Students who are interested in receiving a mentor should fill out a request form.
-After submitting your request, LGBT* Center staff will match you with a mentor and give you further direction for the first half of the semester.
+Students who are interested in receiving a mentor should fill out this form.
+After submitting your request, GSS staff will match you with a mentor and give you further direction via e-mail.